Time for a sleep refresh? We’ve got what you need!

-When you feel fatigued during the day, you aren’t at your best – and it shows.
-Sleep is essential for mind and body functions during the day – concentration, creativity and motivation suffers when exhaustion is at its peak.
+When you feel fatigued during the day, you aren’t at your best and it shows.
+Sleep is essential for all of your mind and body functions during the day.
+Concentration, creativity and motivation suffer most when exhaustion is at its peak.

-Think of your bedroom as your sleep palace, your throne room for rest, rejuvenation and a decadently healthy life.
-This space needs to be your personal haven, and free from distractions that interfere with sleep.
+Think of your bedroom as your sanctuary for rejuvenation and a decadently healthy life.
+To be effective, your sleep space needs to be your personal haven, free from distractions that interfere with sleep.

-Don’t be ashamed of taking a nap if you’re tired.
-Naps get a bad rap, but a quick lunchtime snooze can rejuvenate and refresh your body.
+And remember to nap when you feel the need.
+Naps sometimes get a bad rap, but a quick lunchtime snooze can rejuvenate and refresh your body.
 Learn the art and science of the daytime nap and stay energized for the rest of your day.

 Learn to fall asleep faster